Vevesta/VevestaX/tutorials/Plateau_Problem.md

 These plateaus complicate our judgement on when to stop the gradient drop and also slow down convergence because traversing a plateau in the expectation of minimising the loss demands more iterations.

 ## Cause of Plateau
-The formation of a plateau is caused by two factors, which are as follows:
+The formation of a plateau is caused primarily by two factors, which are as follows:
 * Saddle Point
 * Local Minima